bicarbon8/automated-functional-testing/packages/aft-logging-awskinesis/README.md

 # AFT-Logging-AWSKinesis
-an Automated Functional Testing (AFT) library providing logging to an AWS Kinesis Firehose endpoint for any `TestResult` objects logged via the `aft-core.LoggingPluginManager`
+an Automated Functional Testing (AFT) library providing logging to an AWS Kinesis Firehose endpoint for any `TestResult` objects logged via the `aft-core.LogManager`

 ## Installation
 `> npm i aft-logging-awskinesis`